OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 ### Open Design and Intellectual Property

 *Here we should clarify the relationships between different branches and entities for Design projects and the intellectual property laws developed for them.
 It should not be a license but should be a starting point for clarifying any issue with licenses or patenting*

+From the legal point of view, design can be intended in a different way than from a designer's point of view.
+Therefore there may be different understanding of what design is or what can be protected as design in every country.
+This definition want to establish a framework for understanding in an easier way how to protect and share Open Design projects.
+You should always check if your project can be protected in your country as:

+* Copyright:
+	* *It is protected by copyright when ...*
+	* *You can share the project when it is protected by copyright by...*

+* Patent:
+	* *It is protected by patents when ...*
+	* *You can share the project when it is protected by patent by...*

+* Registered Design Rights:
+	* *It is protected by registered design rights when...*
+	* *You can share the project when it is protected by registered design rights by...*

+* Unregistered Design Rights
+	* *It is protected by unregistered design rights when...*
+	* *You can share the project when it is protected by unregistered design rights by...*

+* Trademark: identify a product, not a function
+	* *It is protected by trademark when...*
+	* *You can share the project when it is protected by trademark by...*

+* Trade Dress
+	* *It is protected by trade dress when...*
+	* *You can share the project when it is protected by trade dress by...*

+* No protection
+	* *There is no protection for the project when...*
+	* *You can share the project when there is no protection by...*